Botanical And Natural Dyes

 SEO description of the image

-Water Use & the Reality of Dye Volume
+The Reality of Natural Dye Volume

-Sourcing, Land & Plant Use
+Land & Plant Use

 We grow and gather plants such as marigold, mango leaf, mangosteen, annatto, and onion skins, following the natural cycles of growth and rest.
 We also work with by-products and food waste — including avocado pits, rambutan skins and mangosteen skins — giving new life to materials that would otherwise be discarded.
 This practice supports circularity and avoids unnecessary pressure on agricultural land.